tobinjt/johntobin.ie/content/blog/How_I_manage_my_dotfiles.md

 clone my `bin` repository, run `clone-dotfiles`, and I'm ready to go.

-Most of these tools are generic and can be reused by anyone, `clone-dotfiles` and `update-dotfiles-and-bin-everywhere` are the execptions.
+Most of these tools are generic and can be reused by anyone, `clone-dotfiles` and `update-dotfiles-and-bin-everywhere` are the exceptions.